 Creating structured interviews is not an easy process.
 With dedicated testing, implementation, and updates, however, this interview method can help managers find the ideal candidates.
-Adopting structured interviews can also provide companies with more value over time, since a larger amount of data means that hiring departments can better assess results and predict performance.
+Adopting structured interviews can also provide companies with more value over time since a larger amount of data means that hiring departments can better assess results and predict performance.

 Using Positive Psychology to Reveal Strengths

 Structured interviews do not necessarily have to be bland.
 This interview method may not prompt candidates to discuss personal preferences that would cause biases, but it can encourage candidates to highlight their strengths.
-Opportunities to highlight these abilities and attributes may not always be clear, but with training, interviewers can learn to identify positive declarations.
-Similarly, with practice, interviewees can easily spot opportunities to make their strengths apparent.
+Opportunities to highlight these abilities and attributes may not always be clear, but with training, interviewers can learn to identify candidates’ positive declarations.
+Similarly, with practice, applicants can easily spot opportunities to make their strengths apparent.

 Not all candidates have the level of self-awareness that hiring managers may be seeking, but hiring managers can use psychology tools and assessments to encourage employees to seek greater insight.
-Inspiring employees to become more self-aware can benefit them by accelerating their careers and can help the company succeed by generating greater job satisfaction.
+Inspiring employees to become more self-aware can help them accelerate their careers, and can help the company succeed by generating greater job satisfaction.

-Conducting Psychological Assessments
+Psychological Tools for Conducting Assessments

 Requiring Cognitive Ability Tests or Work Samples